Frequently Asked Questions for Internship Applicants

 What will I do on weekends?

 Your weekends are your own, and as long as you work through Friday afternoon and you are back to work Monday morning you are welcome to travel.
 As part of the mid-term debrief UVP will also help to organize a trip to Sipi Falls.
 Interns also typically take advantage of the option to go on a rafting trip at the Source of the Nile in Jinja.
-Rafting in the Nile exposes you to schistosomiasis infection, ask your travel doctor about whether to get follow up treatment, which should be administered at least a month after the last exposure if you go rafting.
+Rafting in the Nile exposes you to schistosomiasis infection, so ask your travel doctor about whether to get follow up treatment, which should be administered at least a month after the last exposure if you go rafting.

 Country Entry Requirements